 - 1/2 cup all purpose flour

-- 1/2 cup chocolate chips can use more than 1/2 cup if you'd like
+- 1 cup semi-sweet chocolate chips - can use more if you'd like

 - In a medium size bowl whisk the flour, baking powder, baking soda, and salt.
 Set aside.

 - In the bowl of a stand mixer fitted with paddle cream the butter and sugars together until light and fluffy, about 2-3 minutes on medium speed.

 - Add the eggs, one at a time, beating well after each addition.
 Mix in vanilla and milk.

 - With mixer on low add half of the dry ingredients, then add the sour cream, and finish by adding the remaining dry ingredients.
 Mix until just combined.
 Fold in chocolate chips.